grt-pretender/farnell-designing-sound/README.md

-# pure-joy
+# farnell-designing-sound
-My patches using VCV Rack and Pure Data
+My solutions to exercises from Andy Farnell's "Designing sound"